How To Suspend A Process And Resume It Later In Linux

 PID TTY TIME CMD 8155 pts/0 00:00:00 bash 16143 pts/0 00:00:01 wget 16398 pts/0 00:00:00 ps + Stopped wget http://archive.ubuntu.com/ubuntu/dists/zesty/main/installer-amd64/current/images/netboot/mini.is

-Look, the process has been stopped.
-Now, do other important tasks.
+See?
+The wget process has been stopped.
+Now, you can do other important tasks.
 Once you completed all tasks, resume the stopped process using command:

 Now, the process will continue.
 To verify it if the process is running, run ps command.

 Like I said already, this will be helpful if you can’t do multi-task in system that has low RAM or CPU speed.